 i.
 The 'Beast from the East' arrived and made travelling between and around London and Reading a bit of a nightmare.
 It was especially snowy as we were hanging the show on Wednesday morning and during the private view on Thursday night.
 Despite this, all went ahead as planned and has made the whole week pretty unforgettable.

 ii.
-Through the Looking Glass, a group exhibition of self-portraits that I've been planning with Mercer Chance Gallery since last September, finally opened this week.
-It was great meeting artists and seeing artwork in the flesh instead of over email or on a screen.
+Through the Looking Glass (a group exhibition of self-portraits that I've been planning with Mercer Chance Gallery since last September) finally opened this week.
+It was great meeting the artists involved and seeing artwork in the flesh instead of over email or on a screen.
 It was a fun and fascinating experience curating and hanging the work with Rachel and Michael on the Wednesday morning.
 The final show looked great.

 Despite the weather, the private view was packed.
 Lots of friends made huge efforts to be there on the opening night and I felt loved and supported.
 I received a lot of encouraging comments about my work (painter Leon Pozniakow even said that my work was his favourite!) and felt that my print held its own alongside the work of some artists that I really admire.
 We get asked a lot about the contemporary context of our practices at uni and this was it.
 Onwards and upwards!

-iii.
+iv.
 I managed to get into the print studio at school in preparation for next week's midpoint review and made some monotypes from small sketchbook drawings.
-They will suffice but I wish I could show the print I'm exhibiting in Mercer Chance instead.
+They’re ok but I wish I could show the print I'm exhibiting in Mercer Chance instead.
 I need to make better work soon…